fae-exe/kamoshigay/README.txt

     use default

 Buttons
-    *bunnyButton
-        name:Make a bunny
+    *kamoshiGacha
+        name:KAMOSHIGACHA
-        desc:Click this little bunny to get more bunnies! on click:anim icon wobble
+        desc:Click to spend CAPRICRISTALS and gain sad caprinae. on click:anim icon wobble
-        on click:yield 1 bunny
-        on click:if (have goldenTouch and chance(1%)) yield 1 goldenCarrot
+        on click: if (have capriCristals >= 120) yield 1 coldKamoshika icon:stuff/bunny.png
-        icon:stuff/bunny.png
         no text
         class:bigButton hasFlares